 What is the Function of the AC Joint?

 The acromioclavicular joint is classified as a synovial joint.
 Located where the collarbone meets the shoulder blade, the AC joint allows the ability to raise the arm above the head.
 It also allows the transmission of forces from the upper arm to the rest of the skeleton.
 No muscles act directly on the joint so all movement is initiated by movement at other joints, and is considered passive movement.

-AC Joint Injuries
+What are AC Joint Injuries?